 Property prices vary enormously, based on a wide range of factors, so carry out your own research thoroughly before deciding to sell a property.
 For more guidance on working out the value of your property, see our guide on How much is your house worth?

 Sometimes the term ‘releasing equity’ is used to describe the process of making money from selling an existing home and buying a new home at a lower price.
 However, this is misleading.
 Releasing equity means holding on to the current property and borrowing against its value.
 Read more guidance about this approach in our article about equity release.

 Changes in health or mobility

 Even minor changes in health or mobility can affect day-to-day life.
 You may be finding it more difficult to move around or get in and out of your home, particularly if there are stairs or external steps.
 If this is the case, you might be more comfortable in a bungalow, ground-floor apartment or mobile home.

 If you’ve recently had to stop driving, it can become much more difficult to get around your area, and can also affect your social life and your day-to-day needs.
 In this case, it may be worth relocating to an area where friends and amenities are in walking distance, or are more easily accessible by local public transport.

 Loneliness or isolation

-Coping with bereavement is a very difficult thing to go through at any stage of life, but it can be especially distressing if you’ve lost your partner, especially if they were your only regular company.
-If your friends or family used to live nearby but have now moved, this can lead to further feelings of loneliness or isolation.
+Coping with bereavement is very difficult thing at any stage of life, but it can be especially distressing if you’ve lost your partner, especially if they were your only regular company.
+If your friends or family used to live nearby but have now moved, this can also lead to feelings of loneliness or isolation.

 In these circumstances, a new home can feel like a new start, particularly if you move to an area where friends or family are nearby, or where there is the potential to meet and socialise with people of your own age.